aetperf/aetperf.github.io/_posts/2024-05-27-An-Hybrid-Information-Retriever-with-DuckDB.md

 con.close()
 ```

+The index creation takes a few seconds for the 600000 entries of the dataset.
 We can now perform a lexical search with this function:

 ```python
 def full_text_search(